Zulko/wiki_dump_extractor/README.md

 A python library to extract and analyze pages from a wiki dump.

+This library is used in particular in the [Landnotes](https://github.com/Zulko/landnotes) project to extract and analyze pages from the Wikipedia dump.

 The project is hosted on [GitHub](https://github.com/zulko/wiki_dump_extractor) an the HTML documentation is available [here](https://zulko.github.io/wiki_dump_extractor/).

 ## Scope

+Make the wikipedia dumps easier to work with:

 - Extract pages from a wiki dump
 - Be easy to install and run
-- Be fast (currently 2-10k pages/s on uncompressed archive, 250/s on .bz2 archive, 50k/s on Avro)
+- Be fast (can iterate over 50,000 pages / secong using Avro)
 - Be memory efficient
-- Allow for batch processing
+- Allow for batch processing and parallel processing

-- Offer a few light utilities for page analysis (e.g. extracting tags and category)
+Provide utilities for page analysis:

+- Date parsing
+- Section extraction
+- Text cleaning
+- and more.

 ## Usage